AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 There is no CFG lock in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
 Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).
 Thus we have to use corresponding quirk in OC.

 There is no DVMT Prealloc setting (it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.

+According to one source, setting Thunderbolt / BIOS Assist mode *Enabled* results in Thunderbolt hotplug not working but decreased battery consumption.

+Intel AMT is remote admisintration for enterprise.
+You do not actually turn it off (it's built in CPU, see [1](https://www.reddit.com/r/thinkpad/comments/ae9qsy/permanently_disabled_intel_amt_did_i_fuck_up/) [2](https://libreboot.org/faq.html#intel)), just disable management interface.

+Secure boot can theoretically be enabled, as OpenCore has required keys, just unneeded extra trouble to do.

 ## ACPI files